“Would you like to write a short story that I can publish on my blog?”

 Why are we famous?

-We had no idea that we’d be appearing as characters in one of the stories in Hugh’s new book, More Glimpses.
-He didn’t even ask our permission if he could use us in the story, although we suppose we have to take into account that Hugh and John, feed us, walk us, groom us, look after us and keep us out of danger.
+We had no idea that we’d be appearing as characters in one of the stories in Hugh’s book, More Glimpses.
+He didn’t even ask our permission to use us in the story, although we suppose we have to take into account that Hugh and John feed us, walk us, groom us, look after us, and keep us out of danger.
 Well, we say danger, but that’s not always the case.

-Picture this: A sleepy, little, village in the heart of the Dorset, in England, on a few sunny days in mid-June.
+Picture this: A sleepy little village in the heart of Dorset, England, on a few sunny days in mid-June.
 The village may look quaint and as if nobody dared think about committing murder, but nobody knows what goes on behind closed doors, do they?

 What you shouldn’t do when you discover murder has taken place.

-Because we have a better sense of smell and sound than you humans, you may think we had an advantage when solving the case.
-But you humans have a far better sense of sight than us.
-Use your eyes and look for those red-herrings when reading ‘Murder in Evershot‘ because, like all good murder mysteries, they are there.
-Sure, we used our noses and ears to solve this case, but not every smell or sound was what we thought it would be.
+Because we have a better sense of smell and sound than you humans do, you may think we had an advantage in solving the case.
+But you humans have a far better sense of sight than we.
+Use your eyes and look for those red herrings when reading ‘Murder in Evershot‘ because, like all good murder mysteries, they are there.
+Sure, we used our noses and ears to solve this case, but not every smell or sound was what we expected.

 Did anyone say treats?